karenbennis/kickstarter-analysis/README.md

 Here is a visual representation of the same information:
 ![](Outcomes-Based-on-Goals.png)

-#### Interpretation
-If we were to only consider the visual representation for goal, then it would seem that goal is not a good indicator of chances for success.

-However, considering that the overall range for goal amount is broad in this dataset, approximately 85% of the data resides within the first 3 goal ranges (i.e. Less than $1,000 to $9,999).
-Based on this, it would be inappropriate to draw conclusions based on the entire dataset.

-Taking into consideration only those campaigns which had goals up to $9,999, it seems the likelihood of a campaign to fund a play successfully decreases as goal amount increases.
-This is observed more dramatically when moving from a goal of $1,000 to $4,999 to a goal of $5,000 to $9,999 by comparison with moving from a goal of Less than $1,000 to a goal of $1,000 to $4,999..

-Based on this, the recommended amount for the campaign goal to fund a play would be $4,999 or less.

-Perhaps it might be more useful to include all theater campaigns (as opposed to just plays) in this type of analysis so that more meaningful conclusions could be drawn on a larger dataset.

-Additionally, a box plot of this data would be very useful in quickly showing the spread of this data visually.

 ### Analysis for Kickstarter plays based on timing
 In an attempt to make recommendations for when to launch a campaign, 2 factors seemed relevant:
 1. Campaign Launch Date